 1. Introduction

-Food provides essential nutrients for our survival.
-However, eating is not only driven by physiological needs.
-Eating is also driven by multiple socio-cultural and psychological factors (Torres & Nowson, 2007), including our emotions.
-Research has shown that emotions can influence both physiological and behavioral aspects related to eating (Macht & Simons, 2000).
-While much have been learned in recent years about the relationship between emotions and eating behaviors, recent reviews and meta-analyses emphasized that we still know very little about the mechanisms that can influence the relationship between emotions and eating (Devonport et al., 2019; Evers et al., 2018).
-Moreover, studies have shown that the ability to regulate emotion plays a detrimental role in modulating eating behaviors (Evers et al., 2018).
-Nevertheless, the direct causal effect of emotion regulation strategies on eating has been understudied.
+Eating is driven by more than physiological needs; multiple socio-cultural and psychological factors, including emotions, play a role in eating behaviors (Macht & Simons, 2000; Torres & Nowson, 2007).
+In recent years, much has been learned about the relationship between emotions and eating behaviors, but we still know very little of the mechanisms that might influence the relationship between these two sets of phenomena (Devonport et al., 2019; Evers et al., 2018).
+Moreover, it appears that the ability to regulate emotion inhibits the modulation of eating behaviors (Evers et al., 2018).
+Work remains to be done to clarify what direct causal effects emotion regulation strategies have on eating.

-At the basic level, it has been found that emotional reactions impact the desire to eat.
-For example, in response to immediate threat, individuals eat less (e.g., Torres & Nowson, 2007).
-This is because threat increases the release of the corticotropin-releasing-hormone (CRH) immediately after a person is exposed to the threat-provoking stimulus (George et al., 2010).
-The functional role of this effect is to divert resources to a “fight or flight” mode during acute stress, rather than to food seeking behaviors (Sominsky & Spencer, 2014).
-Ongoing experience of negative emotions, however, may increase eating in individuals who have difficulty regulating their emotions.
+At a basic level, emotional reactions impact the desire to eat.
+For example, individuals eat less in response to the perception of an immediate threat (e.g., Torres & Nowson, 2007) because perceived threat induces the release of corticotropin-releasing hormone (CRH) upon exposure to the threat stimulus (George et al., 2010).
+This has the effect of diverting resources to fight-or-flight mode during acute stress and away from food-seeking behaviors (Sominsky & Spencer, 2014).
+An ongoing experience of negative emotions, however, may increase eating in individuals who have difficulty in regulating their emotions.

-Emotional eating is characterized by overeating or binge eating in response to negative emotions (Cardi et al., 2015; Devonport et al., 2019; Evers et al., 2013).
-However, recent evidence suggests that is it not necessarily the negative emotion that drives emotional eating, but the use of maladaptive emotion regulation strategies in an attempt to cope with negative emotion (Evers et al., 2010, 2018; Taut et al., 2012; Vandewalle et al., 2014).
-This notion stems from affect regulation theories that refers to overeating in response to negative affect as means to regulate negative emotions in the absence of more adaptive ways of coping (Cardi et al., 2015; Devonport et al., 2019; Evers et al., 2013; Racine & Horvath, 2018).
+Emotional eating may take the form of overeating or binge eating in response to negative emotions (Cardi et al., 2015; Devonport et al., 2019; Evers et al., 2013).
+However, it may not be the negative emotion itself that drives emotional eating but rather the presence of maladaptive emotion regulation strategies in the attempt to cope with negative emotions (Evers et al., 2010, 2018; Taut et al., 2012; Vandewalle et al., 2014).
+This idea is rooted in affect-regulation theories that refer to overeating in response to negative affect as a means of regulating negative emotions in the absence of more adaptive ways of coping (Cardi et al., 2015; Devonport et al., 2019; Evers et al., 2013; Racine & Horvath, 2018).

-Emotion regulation is defined as the ability to influence which emotions we have, when we have them, and how we experience and express them (Gross, 1998).
-Empirical evidence suggests that emotion regulation skills have an important role in shaping a person's eating behavior (Evers et al., 2018; Evers et al., 2010; Taut et al., 2012) and difficulties in emotion regulation are associated with eating disorders symptoms (Prefit & Szentagotai-Tătar, 2018; Sloan et al., 2017; Svaldi et al., 2010, 2012).
-For example, Evers and colleagues (2010) have shown that when people who are high on emotional eating use maladaptive emotion regulation strategies, such as suppression (i.e., attempting not to expose their emotions), they tend to overeat comfort foods that are rich in sugar and fats.
+Emotion regulation is the ability to influence the nature of the emotions we have, the time of their occurrence, and our experience and expression of them (Gross, 1998).
+Empirical evidence suggests that emotion regulation plays an important role in eating behavior (Evers et al., 2018; Evers et al., 2010; Taut et al., 2012), and difficulties in emotion regulation are associated with symptoms of eating disorders (Prefit & Szentagotai-Tătar, 2018; Sloan et al., 2017; Svaldi et al., 2010, 2012).
+For example, Evers et al. (2010) showed that people with high levels of emotional eating who use maladaptive emotion regulation strategies, such as suppression (i.e., attempting not to expose their emotions), tend to overeat comfort foods that are rich in sugars and fats.